chrishoermann/zod-prisma-types/packages/generator/Readme.md

 }
 ```

-> If you have some further ideas for default validators feel free to open an issue.
+> More default validators are planned in future releases (by checking the @db. filds in the schema).
+If you have some ideas for default validators feel free to open an issue.

 ### `coerceDate`

 > default: true

-Per default `DateTime` values are coerced to `Date` objects as long as you pass in a valid ISO string or an instance of Date.
+Per default `DateTime` values are coerced to `Date` objects as long as you pass in a `valid ISO string` or an `instance of Date`.
 You can change this behavior to generate a simple `z.date()` by passing the following option to the generator config:

 ```prisma
 generator zod {